marisayumg/daily-code-challenge/README.md

 # 365-code-challenge
 1 coding challenge a day.
-Each need to have a link to output and description
+Each need to have a link to output and description.
+Let's go!

 # Challenges